rootio-avr/public-image-catalog/debian/drupal/10.3.11-php8.2-apache-bookworm-slim/README.md

 Detailed license compliance information can be found at [root.io/trust-center](https://root.io/trust-center).

-## Source & Dockerfile
-The Dockerfile and source code for this image are available in our [GitHub Repository](https://github.com/rootio-avr/public-image-catalog/tree/main/debian/drupal/10.3.11-php8.2-apache-bookworm-slim/).

 ## Usage Information
 For detailed examples and usage instructions, see the official Docker drupal documentation [here](https://hub.docker.com/_/drupal).